Schiiss/blog/_posts/2025-03-28-the-art-of-keeping-things-simple.md

 We often look at the big tech companies for best practices on building a cloud data platform, **the problem is the big companies don’t have insights into your company**, and they often don’t have to maintain the solution that is built.
 But you do.
 Once you have your platform architecture planned ask yourself this simple question. **When we have a problem with the enterprise data (gold) how will I find the issue?** Notice that we said, “**When** we have a problem” and not “**If** we have a problem”.

-If your architecture is like the one in the introduction, to troubleshoot a potential problem in an enterprise report, you might have to:
+If your architecture is like the one in the 'The Traditional Approach: ADF + Relational Metadata Store' section, to troubleshoot a potential problem in an enterprise report, you might have to:

 1. Review your report to see if the data is refreshed.
 2. Review the data in gold if the problem is there.
 You will need to review the logs and scheduling.